bitcoin-ring/boltring-docs/docs/lnbits.md

 ![Bold Card App read NFC](images/bolt-card-app-read-nfc.png)

-## Step 2 - Create an LNBits Wallet
+## Step 2 - Create an LNbits Wallet

 !!! tip "Do these steps from a PC"
-    The guide assumes you create your LMBits wallet from a desktop PC.
+    The guide assumes you create your LNbits wallet from a desktop PC.

 - Browse to https://legend.lnbits.com/
 - Type a memorable name for your wallet